 You can claim for compensation after an accident if you were a cyclist who was injured through no fault of their own.

-If you’ve been involved in a cycle accident and you weren’t at fault you have a right to be compensated for:
+If you’ve been involved in a cycling accident and you weren’t at fault you have a right to be compensated for:

 - Medical, rehabilitation and hospital expenses